 Great Smoky Mountains National Park | CABLE MILL HISTORIC AREA

-Grounds of the Cable Mill Historic Area
+Grounds of the Cable Mill Historic Area at Cades Cove in Great Smoky Mountains National Park

-Grounds of the Cable Mill Historic Area
+Grounds of the Cable Mill Historic Area at Cades Cove in Great Smoky Mountains National Park

 See the Cades Cove Region web page for an interactive location map.

-The Cable Mill Historic Area in Great Smoky Mountains National Park is located near the half-way point on the Cades Cove Loop Road.
+The Cable Mill Historic Area in Great Smoky Mountains National Park is located near the halfway point on the Cades Cove Loop Road.
 It is a collection of traditional mountain farm buildings from the mid-1800s to the early 1900s and is similar to the Mountain Farm Outdoor Museum in the Smokemont Region.
 The Cades Cove Visitor Center is also located in the complex, and you can pick up a Cades Cove Tour Guide for a small fee if you didn’t already get one at the Orientation Shelter at the very beginning of the road.
 The brochure has information on all of the historical structures at Cades Cove, including a detailed walking tour for the Cable Mill area.

 Unlike the other buildings situated on the Loop Road that belonged to a particular family and are in their original locations, most of the buildings at Cable Mill were moved here from various regions of Great Smoky Mountains National Park.
 They are representative of traditional buildings used by mountain settlers.
 Only Cable Mill, a grist mill, was here originally.
 The Visitor Center and Blacksmith Shop are actually modern reproductions of old buildings.